eclipse-bluechi/bluechi/doc/docs/configuration.md

 `/etc/bluechi/controller.conf.d`.
 Configuration
 files in `/etc/bluechi/controller.conf.d` are sorted alphabetically and read in ascending order.

-It is also possible to pass the cli option `-c <path_to_file>` to both, bluechi and bluechi-agent.
+It is also possible to pass the cli option `-c <path_to_file>` to both, bluechi-controller and bluechi-agent.
 If specified, this configuration has the highest priority and all defined settings will override previously set options.

 ## Maximum line length